anewton1998/draft-regext-ext-json-media-type/draft-regext-ext-json.md

 ### Redirects

-The RDAP ecosystem uses redirects in many situations.
-RFC 7480 discusses "aggregators", which are RDAP servers used to help clients find authoritative RDAP servers using the RDAP bootstrap registires.
+The RDAP ecosystem uses redirects in many situations. [@!RFC7480] discusses "aggregators", which are RDAP servers used to help clients find authoritative RDAP servers using the RDAP bootstrap registires.
 Redirects are also heavily used by the RIRs when IP addresses or autonomous system numbers are transferred from one RIR to another.

 Within HTTP, URI query parameters are not explicitly preserved during a redirect (probably due to architecture considerations, see the section below).
-Specific to RDAP, RFC 7480 instructs RDAP servers to ignore unknown query parameters and instructs clients not to transform a URL of a redirect.
+Specific to RDAP, [@!RFC7480] instructs RDAP servers to ignore unknown query parameters and instructs clients not to transform a URL of a redirect.